MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

 ---
-title: "Best Practices for Deprecation of Code in the Base App"
+title: "Best Practices for Deprecation of AL Code"
 description: "Description of best practices and guidelines for deprecating code in the Base App for Business Central."
 author: SusanneWindfeldPedersen
 ms.custom: na